The Gaussian Process Autoregressive Regression Model (GPAR): Synthetic Data Experiments

+First, we test the ability to leverage strong functional relationships between the outputs.
+Consider three outputs $y_1$, $y_2$, and $y_3$, inter-depending nonlinearly:

-where $\epsilon_1, \epsilon_2, \epsilon_3 \iidsim \mathcal{N}(0, 1)$.
-With a large enough training set, GPAR and independent GPs perform similarly with these data: enough data is present to learn the complicated functional structure on $x$ directly without leveraging the shared structure between the functions.
-With fewer data points---\Cref{fig:functional_dependency} shows plots of independent GPs (IGP) and GPAR fit to approximately $40$ data points from $y_1$, $y_2$ and $y_3$---observe that GPAR is able to learn $y_2$'s dependence on $y_1$, and $y_3$'s dependence on $y_1$ and $y_2$, resulting in better predictive performance compared to independent GPs.
+where $\epsilon_1, \epsilon_2, \epsilon_3 \iidsim \mathcal{N}(0, 0.05)$.
+By substituting $y_1$ and $y_2$ into $y_3$, we see that $y_3$ can be expressed directly in terms of $x$, but via a complex function.
+The dependence of $y_3$ on $y_1$, $y_2$, however, is much simpler.
+Therefore, as GPAR can exploit direct dependencies between $y_{1:2}$ and $y_3$, it should be presented with a much simplified task as compared to predicting $y_3$ from $x$ directly. \Cref{fig:functional_dependency} shows plots of independent GPs (IGPs) and GPAR fit to $30$ data points from $y_1$, $y_2$ and $y_3$.
+Indeed observe that GPAR is able to learn $y_2$'s dependence on $y_1$, and $y_3$'s dependence on $y_1$ and $y_2$, whereas the independent GPs struggle with the complicated structure.